ministryofjustice/modernisation-platform-ami-builds/README.md

 AWS Image Builder introduces concepts such as pipelines, recipes and components to define an AMI.
 These concepts are backed by equivalent Terraform resources.
 Recipes and Components natively enforce versioning, allowing changes to be tracked and identified.
 This raises an interesting consideration around the declarative nature of Terraform in combination with inherent versioning within Git repositories - a consideration which has led to a recommended approach in the use of AWS Image Builder within this repository.

-### Building and testing of AMIs target the core shared-services account
+### Building and testing of AMIs target the core-shared-services account

-All Image Builder resources are deployed to, and execute within, the core shared-services account within the Modernisation Platform.
+All Image Builder resources are deployed to, and execute within, the core-shared-services account within the Modernisation Platform.
 Therefore, Image Builder resources other than your own will exist in this account.
 However, all resources are prefixed with a team name to allow your resources to be easily identified and separated from others.

 ## Structure